esl/MongooseIM/doc/open-extensions/muc_light.md

 ## 7.3 Client sends an invalid stanza to the service

-If service receives a stanza with invalid syntax, it MUST reply with a 'bad-request' error.
+If service receives an invalid stanza it MUST reply with a 'bad-request' error.

 **Invalid IQ**